ezhou7/repm/README.md

 repm download -a repm_tutorial_dataset
 # Downloads into the data/ folder within the project.
 ```

+New feature: authorization.
+Downloading datasets can't work if you can't upload anything.
+Authorization is meant to support uploading your own datasets.

+To create an account, run `repm --signup`.
+To login, run `repm --login`.
+To logout, run `repm --logout`.

 That's about it for now, but more will be coming soon.